|

 1. Regulation

-ent investment managers (sometimes called investment advisors) exist under completely separate regulatory systems.
+Brokers and independent investment managers (sometimes called investment advisors) exist under completely separate regulatory systems.
 Brokers must comply with the Securities Exchange Act of 1934 and investment advisors comply with the Investment Advisors Act of 1940.

 2. Discretion